maydayv7/dotfiles/.github/ISSUE_TEMPLATE/feature-request.md

 A clear and concise description of any alternative solutions or features you've considered, if applicable

 **Additional context**
-Add any other context or screenshots here
+Add any other context or screenshots